-German cities halt AstraZeneca vaccine for people under 60 due to clot worries
+Germany halts AstraZeneca vaccine for people under 60 because of clot worries

 – – –

-The Washington Post’s Luisa Beck in Berlin and Amanda Coletta in Toronto contributed to this report.
+The Washington Post’s Amanda Coletta in Toronto contributed to this report.

-WHO chief criticizes China for lack of access in research on pandemic origin